 Reveling in nature by hand and large screen

 Back in the museum, prepare for a few more hours of good, old-fashioned hands-on fun (read: kids not glued to technology).
-In grade school my boys spent countless hours at the Earth Lab, where they connected tubes and made dams at their own river at a waist-high water table (pro tip: bring an extra set of clothes).
-Upstairs, the Life Lab is paradise for nature-lovers, with stick bugs, bullfrogs, snakes, dinosaur fossils and other specimens kept for close-up viewing and interpretation by educators.
-(You can sign up for an owl pellet dissection class here, too.)
+In grade school, my boys spent countless hours in the Natural Sciences Hall.
+At the Earth Lab, they connected tubes and made dams at their own river at a waist-high water table (pro tip: bring an extra set of clothes).
+The Life Lab is a paradise for nature-lovers, with stick bugs, bullfrogs, snakes, dinosaur fossils and other specimens kept for close-up viewing and interpretation by educators.

 Downstairs in Turbine Hall, the Chemistry Lab and Physics Lab are spaces for discovery in the guise of learning.
 Mix chemicals, experience static electricity, play with wheels, gears and levers and more — all with no cleanup required at home.
 It’s hard to pry them away from the labs, but I’ve learned to save a treat for the end: a show at OMSI’s giant-screen movie theater, the largest in Portland.
-A rotating schedule of shows includes everything from blockbusters such as “How to Train Your Dragon 2” to Earth-based documentaries such as “Oceans: Our Blue Planet” and “Superpower Dogs.”
+A rotating schedule of shows includes everything from blockbusters such as “Minions: The Rise of Gru” to Earth-based documentaries such as “Dinosaurs of Antarctica” and “Hidden Pacific.”
 These tickets are add-ons to general admission.

 Sometimes you just want an evening to yourself.
 Book a babysitter, grab your partner or a group of friends and snag tickets to an OMSI After Dark event, for visitors 21 and older.
 Here’s your chance to shoot water rockets, learn about robots or take a deep dive into oceans, astronomy or the science of craft cider and beer making with a glass of wine or beer to enjoy (and most importantly, knowing you won’t be the geekiest person in the room).
 Astronomy fans will especially delight in OMSI’s Star Party series, with monthly all-ages telescope-viewing events throughout the summer at Rooster Rock State Park and L. L. Stubb Stewart State Park, both just outside of Portland.
 Prepared to be wowed all over again.